AdobeDocs/experience-manager-65.en/help/assets/performance-tuning-guidelines.md

  df -H | grep aem-tmp
 ```

-In Windows OS, you would have to use a third-party driver to create a RAM drive or just use high performance storage such as SSD.
+On Windows OS, use a third-party driver to create a RAM drive or just use high performance storage such as SSD.

-Once the high performance temp volume is ready, then set the JVM parameter -Djava.io.tmpdir.
-For example, you could add the JVM parameter below to the CQ_JVM_OPTS variable in the bin/start script of AEM:
+Once the high performance temporary volume is ready, set the JVM parameter `-Djava.io.tmpdir`.
+For example, you could add the JVM parameter below to the `CQ_JVM_OPTS` variable in the `bin/start` script of AEM:

 `-Djava.io.tmpdir=/mnt/aem-tmp`